-The focus of the scheme was the proposed roof gardens on the eleventh, fifteenth and sixteenth floors.
-The linear design on the terraces reflects the strong vertical form of the glass stripes on the building facade.
-The pattern extends further onto the terrace though raised planter edges and paving bands which create a strong continuous link between the architecture and landscape.
-The way this has been interpreted varies subtly as you move up the building roof levels, which adds interest and character to the detail.
+The focus of the scheme are the roof gardens on the eleventh, fifteenth and sixteenth floors.
+The layout of the terraces reflects the strong vertical form of the building facade and this pattern transfers from the building onto the terrace and though raised planter edges in the form of paving bands, creating a strong continuous link between the architecture and landscape.
+The pattern and layout vary subtly over building roof levels, adding interest and individual character to the final feel for each terrace.

-The terraces provide green spaces for office workers that contrast with the harsh urban environment and are used for relaxation and views from within the office.
-The planting character is subtly different on each level but with a common theme and was challenged in particular by the propitious microclimate formed beneath an ETFE roof shelter.
-The design incorporates Sedum species and wildflower mixes as well as insect habitats and bird boxes, all of which aim to enhance biodiversity in the City.
+The terraces provide useable, relaxing green spaces for the office workers and contrast with the surrounding hard urban environment.
+The planting character is subtly different on each level with a common theme.
+The plant palette was particularly challenging on the top terrace by the propitious microclimate formed beneath an ETFE roof shelter.
+The extensive roof area outside this terrace incorporates Sedum species and wildflower mixes as well as insect habitats and bird boxes, all of which aim to enhance biodiversity in the City.

-At ground level the design aims to enhance the adjacent public realm by improving the quality of paving materials which blends in with the surrounding streets, creating visual continuity and a high quality entrance space.
-The rear of the building has been adapted to provide an outdoor cafe and seating space for the use of office workers, creating a more intimate place within the canopy covered courtyard.
+At ground level the adjacent public realm has been enhanced by improving the quality of paving materials that also blend in with the surrounding streets, creating visual continuity as well as a high quality entrance space.
+Also at ground level the rear of the building has been adapted to provide an outdoor cafe and seating space under a canopy covered courtyard.